AndrePann/old-phone-keypad-emulartor/README.md

 ### Key Pad Dictionary
 According to the specifications, a keypad with 12 keys was implemented.
 The 10 digit keys were mapped in a dictionary, as key-value pairs.

+The 2 additional control keys, asterisk for backspace and route for send, are redirected into function calls.

 The key represents the key on the keypad and each character of the Value corresponds to a possible input value.
 The position of the character within the value string corresponds to the KeyModifire value.

 This means that if a key is entered several times in series, the KeyModifire is incremented with each input.